twilson63/cu/README.md

 **Returns:** Promise that resolves to the last returned value from Lua (as string/number/object)

 #### `lua.saveState(name?)`
-Save the Memory table and all external tables to browser storage (IndexedDB).
+Save the _home table and all external tables to browser storage (IndexedDB).

 **Parameters:**
 - `name`: Optional snapshot name (default: 'default')